j-haacker/cryoswath/README.md

 ## 🐛 known issues

+- ESA's data server is not available from all internet service providers
 - projected RGI basins sometimes "invalid"
     -> add `.make_valid()` if it is missing somewhere
 - it has mostly been tested for the Arctic